YottaDB/YDBDoc/GTMAdminOps/dbmgmt.rst

    UP[GRADE]

 * It increases the size from 4 bytes to 8 bytes of file-header fields such as current transaction number (CTN), maximum TN and others that contain transaction numbers.
-* It resets the various trace counters and changes the database format to V5.
-This change does not upgrade the individual database blocks but sets the database format flag to V5.
+* It resets the various trace counters and changes the database format to the most recent version.
+This change does not upgrade the individual database blocks but sets the database format flag to the most recent version.
-* It also initializes a counter of the current blocks that are still in V4 format.
-It decrements this counter each time an existing V4 format block is converted to V5 format.
+* It also initializes a counter of the current blocks that are still in the previous version format.
+It decrements this counter each time an older version format block is converted to the new format.
 When the counter is 0, the entire database gets converted.

 **Example for MUPIP UPGRADE**

 .. parsed-literal::
    $ mupip upgrade mumps.dat

-This example upgrades the file-header of mumps.dat to V5 format.
+This example upgrades the file-header of mumps.dat to the latest version format.

 -----------------------------
 MUPIP Command Summary